 One of the first things you need to do before sending out your save-the-date cards is to make sure your address book is up to date with the correct addresses.
 You don’t want your cards coming back in the mail when you have the wrong address.
 Have you lost touch with someone that you really want to be at your wedding?
 You can always do a people search to locate their current address.
 You can do a search on different factors such as name and the last location you remember.
 The more information you have, the more likely you will find them.

-Although it’s not compulsory to send save the date invitations, it is important that you exercise common courtesy by letting your guests know your impending wedding plans and arrangements as soon as possible.
-Personalized Atelier Rosemood wedding stationery stylishly gives your guests the necessary heads up on your nuptials, so that they can make sure that they are free and available to be in attendance on your special day.
+Although it’s not compulsory to send save-the-date invitations, it is important that you exercise common courtesy by letting your guests know about your impending wedding plans and arrangements as soon as possible.
+Personalized Atelier Rosemood wedding stationery stylishly gives your guests the necessary heads up on your nuptials to ensure they are free and available to attend on your special day.